Paint and Upholstery:

 Pete Gent, proprietor of ‘The Music Department’ musical instrument shop in St. Albans, Hertfordshire, came across the very famous car standing in a car showroom forecourt one day during 1986.
 Pete promptly bought it – realising that the car salesman had no idea of the history of the car or the license plate.

-The car also features heavily in Cirque du Soleil’s ‘The Beatles Love’ multimedia show.
+The actual car appeares in the movie ‘Paul Is Dead’ (2000) and a replica also features heavily in Cirque du Soleil’s ‘The Beatles Love’ multimedia show.